 1 WECC Bylaws, 7.6.1.
-Examples of activities that may be considered confidential in order to protect a legitimate public interest and therefore discussed only in closed session include: a) consideration of assumption of liabilities, business combinations, or the purchase or lease of real property or assets; b) investment contracts; c) strategy and negotiation sessions; d) discussion of emergency and security procedures; e) consideration of matters classified as confidential by federal or state law; f) specifications for competitive bidding; and g) to discuss a specific proposal that if discussed in open session would jeopardize the cost or give an unfair competitive or bargaining advantage to any person or entity.
+Examples of activities that may be considered confidential in order to protect a legitimate public interest and therefore discussed only in closed session include: a) consideration of assumption of liabilities, business combinations, or the purchase or lease of real property or assets; b) except as may be required by law, consideration of the sale or purchase of securities, investments, or investment contracts; c) strategy and negotiation sessions; d) discussion of emergency and security procedures; e) consideration of matters classified as confidential by federal or state law; f) specifications for competitive bidding; and g) to discuss a specific proposal that if discussed in open session would jeopardize the cost or give an unfair competitive or bargaining advantage to any person or entity.